SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 Specifically, it shows how to use a `RabbitMQ.Client` to send and receive messages on the bound RabbitMQ service.

+In addition to this quick start, there is an ASP.NET4 sample that was built with Autofac in [Samples/Connectors/src/AspDotNet4/RabbitMQ4](https://github.com/SteeltoeOSS/Samples/tree/dev/Connectors/src/AspDotNet4/RabbitMQ4).

 ### 4.1.1 Locate Sample

 To get started, change directory to where the samples are stored, as follows: